kuzzleio/sdk-javascript/doc/7/essentials/realtime-synchronization/index.md

     this.document = observer;

     // Any change made on the document "document-1"
-    // will be synchronized with this component state }
+    // will be synchronized within this component state }
 })
 ```